zowe/zlux/docs/app-conformance.md

 * Support the emergence of a common and simple application installation experience
 * Create a framework that supports discoverable application capabilities and app to app exchanges/interactions

+## Conformance Definition
+An Application must meet the following requirements to align with the Zowe Conformance Program, where applicable.
+Not all sections will apply to every Application.
+For example,
+* Not all Applications will have web content, so **Web** would not apply.
+* Not all applications have user storage, so **Storage** would not apply.

 ## Web
 * DOM elements should not be placed on a parent that is above the provided Zowe viewport (and if present, Zowe Window)